MarkHoeber/tools-tech-syllabus/source/wordpress.rst

    * Embedded video
    * Anything else to make it more creative.

 #.
-Override at least one CSS setting from the theme.
+Override at least one CSS setting from the theme (only available if you have a paid account -- otherwise ignore).

 #.
 Share your website with the class.